shabyash/frontend-tech-test/README.md

 against the selected base currency.

 We'd like you to use a framework to achieve this.
-We'd prefer Vue.js, but if you're not familiar with that, you're welcome to use something else as long as it is a modern and popular framework (i.e. react, angular2, ...).
+We'd prefer Vue.js, but if you're not familiar with that, you're welcome to use something else such as React or Angular.

-For the currencies, use this API: http://api.fixer.io/latest?base=GBP
+For getting the conversion rates, use this API: http://api.fixer.io/latest?base=GBP

 Display currencies using the browser locale.